Turkey investigates Kurdish leaders, detains 21 for criticism of Syria offensive

-ANKARA (Reuters) - Turkish authorities on Thursday started investigations into leaders of the pro-Kurdish opposition and detained 21 people for criticizing the military offensive against a Kurdish militia in northeast Syria, state-owned Anadolu news agency said.
+ANKARA, Oct 10 (Reuters) - Turkish authorities on Thursday started investigations into leaders of the pro-Kurdish opposition and detained 21 people for criticising the military offensive against a Kurdish militia in northeast Syria, state-owned Anadolu news agency said.

 While most of Turkey’s opposition parties have voiced support for the operation, the pro-Kurdish Peoples’ Democratic Party (HDP) has called for the offensive to stop, saying it is an “invasion attempt”.